Geography & Weather:

 International Flights:

-US passports are mandatory and should be valid for at least 6 months or longer beyond the dates of your trip.
+Passports are mandatory for all travelers from the U.S. We recommend they be valid for at least 6 months or longer beyond the dates of your trip for all international travel (this is not a requirement).
 Passports should be in good condition; Costa Rican immigration may deny entry if the passport is damaged in any way.
-Citizens of other countries please check entry requirements.
+Citizens of other countries: please check entry requirements.
 We recommend that you carry a photocopy of the passport and leave the original in a safe place while traveling about the country.

 Minors under the age of 18 who are traveling with only one parent/guardian are recommended to have additional documentation if leaving their country of residence.
-This is in an effort to prevent international child abduction.
-Many governments have initiated special procedures for minors at entry and exit points.
 We suggest a notarized letter from the parent/guardian not traveling.
 Also, minors under the age of 18 traveling with adults with a different last name are recommended to have additional documentation if leaving their country of residence.

 Health & Safety: